Main Content

 HttpMessagechar1 x NHTTP status message

-To specify the mapping of a request URL to a deployed MATLAB function, you use a JSON file present on the server.
-The default name of the file is routes.json and its default location is in the $MPS_INSTALL/config directory.
-You can change the file name and its location by changing the value of the --routes-file property in the main_config server configuration file.
+At the server instance level, to specify the mapping of a request URL to a deployed MATLAB function, you can use a JSON file present on the server.
+The default name of the file is routes.json and its default location is in the $MPS_INSTALL/config folder.
+You can change the file name and its location by changing the value of the routes-file property in the main_config server configuration file.
 You must restart the server after making any updates to routes.json.

 When the server starts, it tries to read the routes.json file.
-If the file does not exist or contains errors, the server does not start, and writes an error message to the main.log file present in the directory that the log-root property specifies.
+If the file does not exist or contains errors, the server does not start and writes an error message to the main.log file present in the folder that the log-root property specifies.

-The default routes.json contains a version field with a value of 1.0.0, and an empty pathmap field. version specifies the schema version of the file.
+The default routes.json file contains a version field with a value of 1.0.0, and an empty pathmap field. version specifies the schema version of the file.
 You do not need to change its value.
 To allow custom routes, edit the file to specify mapping rules in the pathmap array.
-In the pathmap array, you can specify multiple objects, where each object corresponds to a URL route.
+Each object in the array corresponds to a URL route.

 {